Vulcan758/Python_Tutorials/README.md

-# Pythin_Tutorials
+# Python_Tutorials
-This is a set of tutorials that I have made using Jupyter Notebooks and will be uploading to Google Colab
+This is a set of tutorials that I have made using Jupyter Notebooks and have uploaded to Google Colab.